How To Work Out Exterior Angles

 • Computer Graphics: In computer graphics, exterior angles are used to render 3D models and to create realistic animations.

-• Robotics: Robots use exterior angles to navigate environments and to perform tasks that require precise movements.
+• Robotics: Robots use exterior angles to deal with environments and to perform tasks that require precise movements.

 • Surveying: Surveyors use exterior angles to measure land and to create accurate maps.